Feeding a horse with ulcers

-An ulcer diagnosis often means that your horse really shouldn’t be fed any grain/cereal hard feeds and other sweet feeds which can be too acidic and irritate ulcers further, but this needn’t be the end of the world if your horse is in hard work.
+Feeding a horse with ulcers will mean that feeding practices will have to change.
+Your horse should be kept away from grain/cereal hard feeds.
+Other sweet feeds which can be too acidic may irritate ulcers further.
+However, this change needn’t be the end of the world if your horse is in hard work.

 - Avoid stalky forage being the sole or predominant forage source.